monk-afk/SquareOne/templates/markdown/exp.md

 ## Gains and Losses

-Playing the game will earn exp points, basically from doing anything.
+Playing the game will earn EXP stats.
+Just play, and you'll gain in stats.

 Being AFK will cause your EXP to drain.

-New players EXP stats will fluxuate, sometimes going high levels in a short time.
+New players EXP stats will, sometimes rise to high levels in a short time.

 As you continue to play, your stats will fluctuate less and steadily increase/decrease.

-Being offline for 24 hours will cause a reduction of approximately 20%% every day.
+Being offline for 5 days will cause a reduction of approximately 20%% every day.

 ___

-## EXP Stats
+## Stat Definitions

+The idea behind the way exp is calculated is simple: Experience is measured by your overall activity over a period of time.

-The command to view your exp stats is `/exp`, or of another player is `/exp username`.
+The command to view your exp stats is `/exp`, or of another player `/exp username`.
+This will show your stats:

-`Exp` Experience, is your exp.

-`Level` Is your level of exp.
+`OT`: Every second counts.
+Being online in-game will increase your online time (OT)

+`AP`: Action points.
+Doing stuff, even running in circles will increase this stat.

+`Exp`: Experience.

+`Level`: Bragging rights, nothing more.

-`Luck` Variable which will be used to determine outcome from random events.
+`Luck`: Chance of outcome.
+This number is variable, and used to determine outcome from random events (either good or bad).
+In other words, "whether you win or lose".

-`Fortune` Used to determine the output of your luck.

-`Activity` Is how much stuff you do in-game.
-Being AFK will not earn Activity points.

-`OnlineTime` Self explanatory.
+`Fortune` Outcome multiplier.
+Fortune is complimentary to luck, and decides "how much you win or lose".

 ___

-## Bones
+## Levels

-To return to bones, use `/bones` after dying.

-Using `/bones` will not cost EXP.
-However, sometimes dying will cost EXP.

-If you are killed by another player inside their protected area, you cannot return to bones by command.
+For now, your Level is nothing more than proof of brag.
+Remember, other players can check your exp stats, incase they don't believe you.

 ___